kaviyak47/BookStore/readme.md

 ### 👤 Customer
 - User signup and login with JWT authentication
-- Browse the full book catalog
+- Browse and search the full book catalog
 - Add, update, and remove items from cart
 - Place orders and view order history
 - Manage personal profile